SUMALESH-KA/QRGenerator/README.md

 # QRGenerator
-this ids my simple project node js project
+this is my simple project node js project